JamesLoyd/FolderGenUtility/README.md

 Other Stuff
 ===
 Currently this is being developed to be run on java8.Though there will be a version with an embedded jre.
 The embedded jre will allow for the application to be run while java is not installed on the machine.

+#### Notice
+All trademarks mentioned are properties of their respective owners.